Create more joy!

 Everyday is an opportunity to heal and transform.
 Scientific research states that the act of writing or typing accesses your left brain, which is logical, analytical and rational.
 While your left brain is preoccupied, your right brain is free to create, intuit and feel.
 Writing therefore removes mental blocks, helps to externalise thoughts and feelings, almost like a ‘brain dump’.
 This allows you to momentarily clear the filters, blocks and resistance to gain intuitive insight about yourself and creates the space for a balanced ‘ brain connection’.

 The brain is the information screen of our thoughts but it is our subconscious that is the storage house.
-Its great the way the bad stuff in our lives tend to be ready for recall at the drop of a hat, whether it was invited or not.
+It’s interesting that the bad stuff in our lives tend to be ready for recall at the drop of a hat, whether it was invited or not.
 Good memories and emotions seem to be very few and far between for some, as the bad takes precedent over the good.
-Even though there are so many good, they don’t get a look in due to the programming of the mind, the thoughts and beliefs around guilt, blame and possibly of being unworthy.
-Once something ‘bad’ happens it puts the mind into a spiral of similar and familiar recalls of bad experiences, which justifies and confirms the initial memory recalls and associated feelings.
+Even though there are so many good memories, they don’t get a look in due to the programming of the mind.
+The programming could be filled with thoughts and beliefs around guilt, blame and possibly of being unworthy.
+Once something ‘bad’ happens it puts the mind into a spiral of attracting similar and familiar recalls of bad experiences, which justifies and confirms the initial memory recall and associated feelings.
+It is a self-fulfilling mechanism, which constantly reinforces itself.
+The underlying principle of this cycle of ‘bad’ memories or emotions is a protection system set up by your subconscious so that you do not get hurt again or have an unfavourable situation happen again.

 We need to take a step backward in order to move forward.
-Yes you read this correctly!
+Yes, you read this correctly!
 By stepping back into our subconscious resources to recall good, positive memories and feelings, we can change the program of our mind.
 When we think and feel about all the good stuff in our lives we empower ourselves, we break the pattern of the belief of unworthiness and we start being grateful.
+We are also sending the message to our subconscious that it is safe, we are safe and we no longer need to be protected.

-Gratefulness and appreciation are powerful emotions and one of the highest vibrations to be, next to joy and love.
+Gratefulness and appreciation are powerful emotions and among the highest vibrations states to be, next to joy and love.
 How about getting to the feeling of joy through gratitude and appreciation of the things in your life, simply by remembering them and writing them down.
 This practice also releases endorphins and dopamine that will physiologically boost your mood.

-Another example is when i had a bad concussion a few years back.
-It was crippling and a trying time for me, as i was bedded for three months and still displayed concussion symptoms two years later.
-I know if that hadn’t happened, i would be down a slightly different path and i would not have had certain experiences.
-One of which lead me to travel to India to connect with the Himalayas, Tibetan Buddhists and other people around the world but most importantly, the ‘bad’ experience, gave me an opportunity to connect to myself on a deeper level.
+Another example is when i had a head injury a few years back.
+It was crippling and a trying time for me, as I was bedded for six months and I still displayed symptoms for a number of years after.
+I know if that hadn’t happened, i would be down a slightly different path and I would not have had certain experiences.
+One of which lead me to travel to India to connect with the Himalayan mountains, Tibetan Buddhists and other people around the world.
+The incident ultimately gave me an opportunity to connect to myself on a deeper level.

 What we are doing, with this practice is associating the good with the bad, so we can have a more balanced emotional state when recalling memories but going forward, having the tools, to overcome other situations that are going to happen in our lives.
 Effectively, we are reprogramming our well being by practising positive emotional states, through positive memory recall.